What is a brand? Brand vs. Business

 #3: You’ll be more successful in advertising

-Because you have a strong brand, you’ve developed customer loyalty, and because you have loyal customers, they’re doing some of your advertising for you.
+Because you have a strong brand, you’ve developed customer loyalty, and they’re doing some of your advertising for you because you have loyal customers.
 This doesn’t mean that you should stop advertising efforts altogether.
 Instead, you can take the time to try out different types of advertising and digital marketing strategies to reach a wider audience.
 You’ve already gained some brand awareness, so any marketing efforts from here will just continue to reach more people who may have briefly seen or heard of your company.

 #4: Customers/clients will be less sensitive to prices